jlcamelo2350/jlcamelo2350/README.md

 * 🤖 Working on projects involving machine learning, interactive and clear data visualization, and generating precise and innovative insights 💡

 ### Fun Facts:
-* In my free time, I either play the guitar or act as a midfield dynamo for the team. ⚽🎸
+* In my free time, I play as a creative/box-to-box midfielder ⚽💪

 ## What's Here? 🚨

 In this profile, you'll find various projects involving data analysis and data science.
 I use economic and financial data, econometric modeling (machine learning), and lots of code to achieve this 🫡😃

-keep scrolling down..

 ## Skills 🚀